Eugène Gerards: Recognition

-Gerards is recognized by many as one of the greatest managers in Greek football.
+Gerards was widely considered as one of the greatest managers in Greek football.
 He has been honored by the club where he made his name as a manager, OFI on several occasions.
 A friendly game was held in his honor in 2000 at the club's home ground Theodoros Vardinogiannis Stadium, in which he later was offered a permanent, leather seat with his name engraved on it.
 In 2017 the club's board of directors decided to name the stadium's Gate 9 after him.
 On 20 November 2017, a special international friendly game was held to celebrate his service to the club in which Gerards' "children" (former Greek and foreign OFI players during the years 1985–2000) played against some of the most recognized players in recent Greek football history (Gerards' "friends").

 Health issues and death

 Gerards first cited being plagued by health issues as the foremost reason for him retiring as manager in 2000 after 15 years of service at OFI.
 In 2005, he was diagnosed with Progressive supranuclear palsy.
-His health had since deteriorated over the years, and by his mid-70s he was confined in a wheelchair.
+His health had since deteriorated over the years, and by his mid-70s he was a wheelchair user.
 He died on 2 January 2018 aged 77.
 He is survived by his daughter Nathalie (1968) from his first marriage and son from his second marriage Frank (1981), his third wife Katerina and her two sons Manolis and Minas.